-The Australian Academy of Science invites expressions of interest from junior scientists who are no more than 30 years of age at time of application, to visit the National Institutes of Health (NIH) in the United States of America.
+The Australian Academy of Science invites expressions of interest from junior scientists who are no more than 30 years of age (at the time the application is submitted), to visit the National Institutes of Health (NIH) in the United States of America.
 See the National Institutes of Health for a list of institutes.

 Only citizens and permanent residents of Australia living in Australia at time of application are eligible to apply.
 Proposals in any health-related field of natural science will be considered.

 Under this scheme, applicants are expected to be undertaking PhD study in an Australian institution at the time of travel.
 Applicants can request travel support to access the international leading-edge research facilities and staff of the NIH.

 The proposed visit should initiate long-term collaborations and facilitate the development of the applicant’s career.

 The successful applicant will receive a contribution towards the direct return air travel between Australia and the host institution up to a maximum of A$2600, and a once-off living allowance of up to a maximum of A$400 provided by the Adam J. Berry Memorial Fund (AJBMF).
 The National Institutes of Health (NIH) will provide a small daily stipend during the participant’s stay in America.